johnfedoruk/bangular/aio/content/guide/architecture.md

 <code-example path="architecture/src/app/hero-list.component.ts" linenums="false" title="src/app/hero-list.component.ts (class)" region="class"></code-example>

-Angular creates, updates, and destroys components as the user moves through the application.
+Bangular creates, updates, and destroys components as the user moves through the application.
 Your app can take action at each moment in this lifecycle through optional [lifecycle hooks](guide/lifecycle-hooks), like `ngOnInit()` declared above.

 <hr/>